carbon-design-system/carbon-website-archive/src/content/experimental/ui-shell/usage.md

 If tabs are needed on a page when using a side-nav then then tabs are secondary in hierarchy to the side-nav.
 There should never be persistent tabs with a side-nav being nested under the tabs.

 <!--
 ### L1 Navigation Menu

-Some products/platforms require an additional level of navigation above the L2 side nav.
+Some products/platforms require an additional level of navigation above the side nav.
 The L1 menu behaves like a product selector within the platform; the L1 selection will change the active product and thus the contents of the L2 menu.

 The L1 Menu is accessed by clicking on the header's left-side hamburger menu.
 It is always styled as a floating menu.

 ![L1 Navigation menu](images/L1-navigation.png)
 -->

-### L2 Side-nav
+### Side-nav

 The Side-nav contains secondary navigation and fits below the header.
 It can be configured to be either fixed-width or flexible, with only one level of nested items allowed.
-Both L2 links and L2 Category lists can be used in the Side-nav and may be mixed together.
+Both links and category lists can be used in the Side-nav and may be mixed together.

 Use a side-nav when:

-- there are more than 5 secondary navigation items
+- there are more than five secondary navigation items
 - you expect users to switch between secondary items frequently

 #### Side-nav Items

-- **L2 Link:** Links to different pages
+- **Link:** Links to different pages
-- **L2 Category:** A Category must contain at least two L2 links.
+- **Category:** A Category must contain at least two links.
 Categories can be either collapsible or fixed.
 The label of a Category is never a link.
 - **L1 Title Bar** (optional): contains the name of the section or page.
 It should link to the product's landing page or main console.
 This element can also include an optional L1 Menu selector element, to enable context-switching.

 #### Flexible Side-nav

 Use a Flexible Side-nav when on-page space is a priority.
 The Flexible Side-nav has both an expanded and collapsed state.
-The expanded state contains both icons and corresponding L2 text, while the collapsed state shows only the icon.
+The expanded state contains both icons and corresponding text, while the collapsed state shows only the icon.
 The side-nav expands on hover.
 It can also be expanded (to a fixed state) or collapsed by clicking on the chevron icon at the bottom of the panel.

-In a Flexible Side-nav, each L2 link and L2 category list has its own corresponding icon.
-Side-nav icons are stacked equidistant from each other in the collapsed state, and when expanded are aligned with their corresponding L2 labels.
+In a Flexible Side-nav, each link and category list has its own corresponding icon.
+Side-nav icons are stacked equidistant from each other in the collapsed state, and when expanded are aligned with their corresponding labels.

 A flexible side-nav is more friendly to responsive designs than a fixed nav.
 Fixed nav is best for products that have a minimum width of 672px.
 Consider using a flexible nav for a fully responsive solution.